MonoGame/MonoGame/Documentation/articles/getting_started/5_adding_basic_code.md

     float ballSpeed;
 ```

-Next, initialize them.
+Next, you need to initialize them.
 Find the **Initialize** method and add the following lines.

 ```csharp
 // TODO: Add your initialization logic here